bamlab/dev-standards/ops/docker/deploy-with-https.mo.md

 * [ ] server redirect port `80` to `443` with `301: Moved Permanently`
 * [ ] proxy should renew certificates automatically before they expire (letsencrypt certificates have 90 days of validity)
 * [ ] you should get at least `A` when checking https://www.ssllabs.com/ssltest/
-* [ ] you should check in the report of https://www.ssllabs.com/ssltest/ that the server devices range cover your definition of DONE : eg, if you need to support old IE or old android, you have to lower the security enough for compatibility
+* [ ] you should check in the report of https://www.ssllabs.com/ssltest/ that the server devices range cover your definition of DONE: eg, if you need to support old IE or old android, you have to lower the security enough for compatibility

 ## Prerequisites